The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Overview of the Difficulty Measure Formulation

 Our first module, the {\it Target Determining Module} takes the above two inputs and searches possible target objects, which are the objects that an agent can interact with.
 This module outputs all possible target objects in the given state.

 The second module, {\it Object Dynamics Reasoning Module} has two components, the {\it object movement analysis} component and the {\it detectability analysis} component.
 The {\it object movement analysis} component takes each target object and identifies other objects that are moved due to the interaction with the target object.
 Next, the {\it detectability analysis} component determines if the interaction has caused the novel object to move in a detectable way.
-For example, when a novel object has a different friction value, an interaction that causes the novel object to fall from above would not make the novel object detectable.
+For example, when a novel object has a different sliding friction value, an interaction that causes the novel object to fall from above would not make the novel object detectable.
+In contrast, an interaction that causes the novel object to slide on a surface would make the novel object detectable.

 Knowing the target objects that make detectable movements, the {\it Difficulty Computation Module} quantifies the difficulty of novelty detection to the given initial state.

-If the algorithms in the difficulty computation module require the next state to predict the difficulty, the state updates (i.e., the state after an interaction) is sent to the {\it Target Determining Module} and the process iterates until the detection difficulty for the instance can be given.
+If the algorithms in the difficulty computation module require the next state to predict the difficulty, the state updates (i.e., the state after an interaction) are sent to the {\it Target Determining Module} (shown by the dotted arrow in Figure \ref{Fig difficulty framework}) and the process iterates until the detection difficulty for the instance can be calculated.